payloadcms/payload/packages/plugin-form-builder/README.md

 - `formSubmissionOverrides`
     By default, this plugin relies on [Payload access control](https://payloadcms.com/docs/access-control/collections) to restrict the `update` and `read` operations.
 This is because anyone should be able to create a form submission, even from a public-facing website - but no one should be able to update a submission one it has been created, or read a submission unless they have permission.

-    You can verride access control and anything else on the form submission collection by sending a [Payload Collection Config](https://payloadcms.com/docs/configuration/collections).
+    You can override access control and anything else on the form submission collection by sending a [Payload Collection Config](https://payloadcms.com/docs/configuration/collections).
+Your overrides will be merged into the default `formSubmissions` collection.

     ```
     formSubmissionOverrides: {